 I am not going to choose a side when it comes to whether beans have a place in chili, but if you fall on the pro-bean side of the divide, you might as well do it right.
 That means skipping soaking dried beans overnight and then simmering them for hours.

 Yep, canned beans are the best for chili and are much more convenient.
-As for which variety of beans to use, there are a lot of opinions out there.
+There are a lot of opinions out there about which variety of beans to use.

 In the country’s southwest region, pinto beans are preferred, but order a bowl in any diner in the Northeast, and you will get chili with red kidney beans.
 Of course, you can consider using black or even pink beans, but you probably want to avoid cannellini, chickpeas, and fava beans.